-- If the existing programs are not meeting the demand for apprenticeship and training programs, West Virginia can explore creating a statewide Beginning Farmer program based off some of these past/existing training models.
-Instead of completely building from the ground up, this program can be based on some of the curricula and information gathered from the initial evaluation from other programs in the state as well as models from other states.
+- If the existing programs do not meet the demand for apprenticeship and training, West Virginia can create a statewide Beginning Farmer program based on some of the former training models.
+It can be based on information gathered from the initial evaluation from other programs in WV and other states.
 For instance, Future Harvest Chesapeake Alliance for Sustainable Agriculture (CASA) leads peer-to-peer education efforts in the Chesapeake Bay, offering three different tiers of farmer education.
-Future Harvest CASA works with local farms in the states in the Chesapeake Bay region to teach and mentor beginning farmers.
-WVFFC and the Small Farms Conference could work with Future Harvest CASA to bring their program to West Virginia. - West Virginia could also adapt the Farm Beginnings model for this program as well.
-The Farm Beginnings class is a 12-month training session that helps beginning farmers clarify their goals and strengths, establish a strong enterprise plan, and start building their operation.
+Future Harvest CASA works with local farms in the Chesapeake Bay region to teach and mentor beginning farmers.
+WV Food and Farm Coalition and the Small Farms Conference could work with Future Harvest CASA to bring this program to West Virginia. - West Virginia could also adapt the Farm Beginnings model for this program.
+The Farm Beginnings class is a 12-month training session to help beginning farmers clarify goals and strengths, establish a strong enterprise plan, and start building their operations.
 The course uses a mix of farmer-led classroom sessions, on-farm tours, and an extensive farmer network.
-Started by the Land Stewardship Project in Minnesota, the model has been adopted by over a dozen organizations across the country, who work together under the Farm Beginnings Collaborative.
+Started by the Land Stewardship Project in Minnesota, the model has been adopted by more than a dozen organizations across the country who work under the Farm Beginnings Collaborative.
 The state's Extensions, in partnership with the Department of Agriculture, could partner to develop such a program.

-Action 8.3: Recruit Potential Farmers Who Are Non-Traditional, e.g. Veterans.
+Action 8.3: Recruit Potential Farmers Who Are Non-Traditional, e.g. Veterans

-Recruitment is a key aspect of ensuring that these training programs advance the goal of creating new farmers in West Virginia.
-While these programs should absolutely recruit from traditional programs, such as high school and college agriculture programs, it is important to broaden the pool of potential farmers.
+Recruitment is key to ensuring that these training programs advance the goal of creating new farmers in West Virginia.
+These programs should not only recruit from traditional high school and college agriculture programs, but from other pools of potential farmers as well.
 One successful example of this is the Veterans and Warriors to Agriculture Program.
 Other non-traditional audiences can be engaged through WVU Extension's Family and Nutrition Adult Educators.
-SNAP Employment and Training could help pay for those people to attend trainings.
+SNAP Employment and Training could help pay for trainings.

-The following are stakeholders that have been identified during the planning process.
+The following stakeholders were identified during the planning process.
 This is a starting point and not an exhaustive list.